Ejaculation problems are common sexual problems in men.

 It can occur in all sexual situations, or only in certain situations.
 For example, you may be able to ejaculate normally when masturbating, but not during sex.
 When ejaculation only occurs in certain situations, there's usually a psychological cause.

 Sex therapy is a form of counselling that uses a combination of psychotherapy and structured changes in your sex life.
 This can help to increase your feeling of enjoyment during sex, and help make ejaculation easier.

-Some clinical commissioning groups (CCGs) provide a sex therapy service on the NHS.
+Some integrated care boards (ICBs) provide a sex therapy service on the NHS.
 Availability can vary widely depending on where you live.

 You can also pay privately.
 Prices per session are around £50 to £80.
 The College of Sexual and Relationship Therapists website provides information about private sex therapists and how to find a therapist in your local area.

 The relationship counselling service Relate also offers sex therapy at a number of its centres.
 You'll need to pay for each session.

 During sex therapy, you'll have the opportunity to discuss any emotional or psychological issues related to your sexuality and relationship, in a non-judgemental way.